Helping Patients Understand The Difference Between PRP And Stem Cells

-Whether we choose to inject stem cells or platelets in the form of platelet-rich plasma (PRP) depends on factors such as which tissues are damaged, the type of problem, and the severity of your condition.
+Whether we choose to inject stem cells or platelets in the form of platelet-rich plasma (PRP) depends on which tissues are damaged, the type of problem, and the severity of your condition.

 Even though stem cells and PRP promote healing, they work differently.
 Let’s take a look at each one:

-Platelets are naturally found in your blood, where they’re best-known for clotting blood to stop bleeding.
+Platelets are naturally found in your blood, where they’re best known for clotting blood to stop bleeding.
 However, they have another vital role.
-Platelets are rich sources of proteins called growth factors, which are essential for healing.
+Platelets are rich sources of proteins called growth factors, essential for healing.

 When you suffer an injury or develop a disease, platelets travel to the problem area and release growth factors.
 There are many different types of growth factors that each stimulate a different healing response.
 As a group, growth factors are responsible for activities such as:

 - Triggering the production of all types of new cells needed to heal the problem